Daniel-Mietchen/datascience/reuse.md

 as key factors on how to achieve that.
 There are others, and the precise mixture probably depends much on context.

+# Research questions
+* How are research objects being used?
+* What kinds of reuses are there?
+* How is reuse distributed over time, space, discipline, application sector, user populations, operating systems?
+* How can reuse be encouraged and quantified?

 # Examples
 ## JATS
 [PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/) (PMC) is a repository for scholarly literature in the biomedical field.
 Some of its content is available under terms that allow for [Reusing, Revising, Remixing and Redistributing Research](http://blogs.plos.org/blog/2012/10/23/reusing-revising-remixing-and-redistributing-research/), e.g. to extract audio and video materials from these articles and upload them to Wikimedia Commons, as the [Open Access Media Importer](http://commons.wikimedia.org/wiki/User:Open_Access_Media_Importer_Bot) does.